 Average Cost of Living in Croatia

-The average cost of living in Croatia can vary dramatically based on your location and your lifestyle.
+Keep in mind that the average cost of living in Croatia can vary dramatically depending on your location and your lifestyle.
 The numbers below are based on personal experiences and can fluctuate depending on individual spending habits.

 To conclude, the average cost of living in Croatia is around $1,000 per month for one person.